mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 ## Discriminated unions

-To ensure that data is represented as correct class we use pydantic's [discriminated unions](https://docs.pydantic.dev/dev-v2/usage/types/unions/#discriminated-unions-aka-tagged-unions).
-We add `__typename` to queries with unions and then use it's value as `discriminator`.
-Let's take example schema and query:
+To ensure that data is represented as a correct class we use pydantic's [discriminated unions](https://docs.pydantic.dev/dev-v2/usage/types/unions/#discriminated-unions-aka-tagged-unions).
+We add `__typename` to queries with unions and then use its value as `discriminator`.
+Let's take an example schema and query:

 ```gql
 type Query {